Home » Artisanal Diaries » Crafting India’s legacy: GI handicrafts from North India

 As we conclude our exploration of the crafts from North India, we have uncovered a tapestry of artistry and tradition.
 Each craft tells a unique story of its origin, historical significance, traditional usage, and contemporary relevance.
 From the intricate embroidery of Lucknow Chikan to the opulent Bagh prints, and the vibrant pottery of Rajasthan to the luxurious Pashmina shawls of Kashmir, North India’s handicrafts with GI tags showcase the diversity and richness of Indian heritage.

-Stay tuned for our upcoming blogs, where we will continue our journey to explore the handicrafts of East, West, South, and Central India, each with its unique tales of craftsmanship and artistic marvels.
+Get in touch with us to source many such artisanal gems and stay tuned for our upcoming blogs, where we will continue our journey to explore the handicrafts of East, West, South, and Central India, each with its unique tales of craftsmanship and artistic marvels.

 ~ Written by Shambhavi